Oldranda1414/Privacy-P2P-Federated-Learning/doc/finalReport.md

 It could be argued that the ML model architecture is also something the peers should agree on through the algorithm, but immagining diverce companies collaborating through SAC some preliminary meetings would probably have the responsability of deciding the model's architecture, and possibly the startging model weights, so in a practical application these problems would not arise.

 Still an algorithm for a leader election might improve the algorithms generality.

+#### Improved heartbeat system

+The current implementation of the heartbeat pattern is very rudimentary.

+A more advanced version could implement a gossip-based heartbeat to limit the number of messages sent through network and to improve the scaling capabilities of the algorithm.

+#### Dinamic members and recovery

+The current implementation implies knowledge on the number of peers involved and their info (as in port and host) in advance.
+Also it does not implement any recovery plans for temporary failed peers neither does it provide a way to add a peer to an already started run of the algorithm.

+Distributed system design could be imployed to provide these desirable functionalities, allowing the project prototype to be closer to production ready code.

 ### What I learned